 Interconnection Agreements

-No new Receipt Point, Delivery Point or Bi-directional Point will be permitted without an Interconnected Agreement.
+No new Receipt Point, Delivery Point or Bi-directional Point will be permitted without an Interconnection Agreement.
+First Gas will deal with any person seeking to become an Interconnected Party (and all existing Interconnected Parties) on an arms’ length basis and not prefer or give any priority to any prospective or existing Interconnected Party except as expressly provided for in this Code.

 Any ICA must (without limitation) stipulate: